Feb 24, 2020

-The Gainsborough Heritage Centre is running a special exhibition that will showcase the fascinating story of the Mayflower II, which includes a collection of memorabilia courtesy of Victoria and Randal Charlton, the children of Warwick Charlton who decided to recreate the Mayflower ship and voyage.
+The Gainsborough Heritage Centre ran a special exhibition to showcase the fascinating story of the Mayflower II, which included a collection of memorabilia courtesy of Victoria and Randal Charlton, the children of Warwick Charlton who decided to recreate the Mayflower ship and voyage.

-Alongside the Centre’s temporary exhibition that shares the story of the Mayflower II project, the exhibition also tells the story of the original Mayflower voyage in 1620.
+Alongside the Centre’s temporary exhibition that shared the story of the Mayflower II project, the exhibition also told the story of the original Mayflower voyage in 1620.

 Andrew Birkitt, chairman, said: "We are proud to be telling the amazing story of the Mayflower II and how this replica ship in 1957 retraced the historic voyage of our ancestors from back in 1620.